pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 end
 ```

+Our test is now green.

-Yes, your code isn't calculating a return value contingent on your contrived
+Yes, our code isn't calculating a return value contingent on our contrived
 state of the world.
-Yes, at this point your test is a tautology.
+Yes, at this point our test is a tautology.

 But that's OK!
 Not only is it OK, it's **good**.

-It's OK because harding the response is the easiest way to make your test go
+It's OK because hardcoding a response is the easiest way to make a test go
-green and smart people do the easiest thing to get the job done.
+green.
+Smart people do the easiest thing to get the job done.

-That's OK because every state of the world is a super set of your contrived state
+That's OK because every state of the world is a super set of our contrived state
 of the world.
-Obviously this is why your test is green.
+Clearly, this is why the test is passing.

-It's **good** because you haven't defined any other expected behavior in
+It's **good** because we haven't defined any other expected behavior in
 another test.

-If you expect new outcomes given new input you have to say so in
+If we expect new outcomes given new input we have to say so in
-a test. **Otherwise, you'll end up with a green test suite and a broken code
+a test.
+Otherwise, we'll end up with a green test suite and a broken code
-base because you made an untested assumption about the code.
-Assumptions need to be
+base because untested assumptions were made about the code. **Assumptions need to be
-validated routinely.**
+validated often.**

 My point is that if, given this is our only test: